How military chefs will make you consider re-enlisting just for the food

 That holds true for every branch, in every situation, from boot camp to battlefield.

 Searching for inspired military cooking and meeting the chefs responsible is the central mission of Go90’s series Meals Ready To Eat.
 And host August Dannehl, a Navy veteran and chef, has a nose for this type of story.
 For his first foray, he paid a visit to Fort Lee, Virginia to reconnoiter some of the U.S. Armed Forces’ top chefs, who’d gathered there for the annual Military Culinary Arts Competition and Training Event.

-Modeled after the World Culinary Olympics and sanctioned by the American Culinary Federation, the 40 year old event is a bubbling cauldron of ideas, inspiration, and good old-fashioned inter-branch rivalry.
+Modeled after the World Culinary Olympics and sanctioned by the American Culinary Federation, the 40-year-old event is a bubbling cauldron of ideas, inspiration, and good old-fashioned inter-service rivalry.
 But at its heart, the event, like Dannehl’s series, seeks to champion the importance of culinary artistry to the overall operational effectiveness of the military.